Donald Caskie: Detention

-Caskie headed for Grenoble, where he was employed by the university, and acted as a chaplain for interned British soldiers and resident civilians.
+In Grenoble, Caskie was employed by the university, and acted as a chaplain for interned British soldiers and resident British civilians.
+He continued to help British soldiers escape France.
+In November 1942, the Germans occupied Vichy France, ending the relative tolerance of the Vichy police for Caskie's activities.
+Grenoble was in a region of France occupied by Italy, allied with Germany.
+In April 1943, Italian police arrested Caskie in Grenoble.
 The Germans later ordered that all British-born civilians in the occupied countries be interned in Germany; Caskie managed to influence an Italian commandant to release many of them.
 Caskie was arrested again and spent some time in Italian custody at Sanremo, held in the old fortress prison.
-Later in 1943 he was transferred back to German custody and eventually put on trial in Fresnes, and sentenced to death.
+Later in 1943 he was transferred to German custody, put on trial in Fresnes prison near Paris, and sentenced to death.
 Awaiting execution by firing squad, Caskie asked to see a pastor.
 This saved his life; the German army padre Hans Helmut Peters successfully appealed to Berlin to spare Caskie.
-He then spent the rest of the war in a Prisoner of War camp, resuming his ministry in Paris after the war.
+He then spent the rest of the war in a prisoner of war camp, resuming his ministry in Paris after the war.